openhab/openhab-addons/bundles/org.openhab.binding.guntamatic/README.md

 t.b.d.

-## TODOs

-- Control of the Guntamatic Heating System
+## Open - Your feedback is required

-- Testing with / Support of other Guntamatic Heating Systems except from Biostar running firmware 3.2d: please provide feedback
+- Testing, using other Guntamatic Heating Systems except from Biostar running firmware 3.2d: Please provide feedback!